 Wayne started playing in garage bands while attending Garrett High school.
-After graduation he played with the band Gypsy Witch and did road dates The F.B.C. band in the early 70's.
+After graduation he played with the band Gypsy Witch and did road dates with The F.B.C. band in the early 70's.
 After coming back to the Fort Wayne area Wayne played with the local Silver Dollar Band as well as other various local acts in the 1980's.

 After marrying his wife Dianna and having three sons Wayne took several years off to concentrate on raising a family.
 Now in his sixties, he's proud to be making music with some of the most talented musicians in the state of Indiana.
 Wayne will be rockin' with The Bulldogs and bringing his best for the fans every time they play.